dotmailer/dotmailer-magento2-extension-chat/README.md

 ### 1.10.2

 ##### Improvements
-- We updated our code for compatibility with PHP 8.4.
+- We removed implicitly null types for compatibility with PHP 8.4.
+- Unit tests are now compatible with PHPUnit 10.

 ### 1.10.1